When a baby is born more than three weeks earlier than the predicted due date,

 that help fight infection.
 Most preemies can't feed straight from the breast or bottle

-breast milk and it's given to babies through a tube that goes through the nose
+their breast milk and it's given to babies through a tube that goes through the

 For women who can't give breast milk, doctors may suggest giving the baby pasteurized

 human breast milk from a milk bank, which is a safe option.